fkenghagho/RobotVQA/README.md

    In this thesis, we formulate the underlying perception problem of scene understanding as two subproblems:
 - **Objects description:** we design and train a deep convo-neural network to provide an end-to-end dense description of objects in the scene.
 Since context-independent annotation of objects in the scene can be done almost automatically, we can easily generate a big dataset and take advantage of deep learning.
 - **Relationships description:** we design and train a relational network to provide a relevant and consistent description of relationships among objects in the scene.
-Relationships among scene objects essentially encode scale-invariant spatial positioning(in-the,on-the,left-of, front-of, behind-of, ...) as well as composition(has-a).This description can be regarded as a soft and more semantic variant of the hard pose estimation performed by the objects descriptor mentioned above.
-The separation of this module from the object description module enables modularity(changes in the one module does not affect the other module).
+Relationships among scene objects essentially encode scale-invariant spatial positioning (in-the,on-the,left-of, front-of, behind-of, ...) as well as composition (has-a).
+This description can be regarded as a soft and more semantic variant of the hard pose estimation performed by the objects descriptor mentioned above.
+The separation of this module from the object description module enables modularity (changes in the one module does not affect the other module).

 # 2. Typical Scene